 Applicants who demonstrate professionalism, committment and inter-personal competence will be extremely successful.
 Outward Bound field staff are also flexible, humble and open-minded leaders.
 They seek out opportunities for growth, are able to give and receive feedback and demonstrate strong communication skills.
 They display proven and sound judgment in challenging circumstances but also the ability to learn from mistakes.
-Our community and culture is one in which humility, self-awareness, sense of humor and above all, compassion.
+Our community and culture is centered around humility, self-awareness, sense of humor and above all, compassion.

 We deliver our mission on High Ropes courses, backpacking on the Appalachian Trail, canoeing on the Delaware Water Gap and Potomac River and traversing the cities of Baltimore and Philadelphia.
 Applicants who have technical skills as both a backpacker and as a paddler will be highly competitive.
 That said, a proven and sustained ability to work with underserved populations in an urban setting is of utmost importance.
 As you can imagine, individuals who encompass these skills are the most desirable candidates for field staff positions.

 We hire many field staff positions yearly.
 These can include:

 - High Ropes Facilitator

 - Course Director

 As positions become available job descriptions will be posted to this website under the “Jobs” tab.